WebAssembly/component-model/design/mvp/CanonicalABI.md

 stack), passing in an `i32` pointer as an parameter instead of returning an `i32` as a return value.

-Given all this, the top-level definition of `flatten` is:
+Given all this, the top-level definition of `flatten_functype` is:
 ```python
 MAX_FLAT_PARAMS = 16
 MAX_FLAT_RESULTS = 1